 You will be provided a tentative course calendar outlining course activities and due dates on the first day of class.
-NOTE, this calendar will remain "tentative" because minor changes are expected as the semester progresses.
+NOTE, this calendar will remain "tentative" since minor changes are expected as the semester progresses.
+Additionally, a googledoc form will be made available to all classes to remind students and instructors of assignments and due dates.